-Title of Item: Minutes of the October 21 and November 6, 2008 City Council meetings prepared and are ready for City Council consideration.

-Explanation: Drafts of the October 21 and November 6, 2008 City Council minutes have been
+Title of Item: Minutes of the October 21 and November 6, 2008 City Council meetings Explanation: Drafts of the October 21 and November 6, 2008 City Council minutes have been prepared and are ready for City Council consideration.
+Fiscal Note: No direct cost.
+Recommendation: Approval of the October 21 and November 6, 2008 City Council minutes.